 Waxflowers prefer to grow in an area with full sun exposure throughout the day.
 However, they will tolerate partially shaded environments.

 Temperature and Humidity Preferences

 Chamelaucium plants enjoy warm, dry growing conditions.
-However, this plant is also cold-hardy.
-Some varieties can tolerate temperatures that drop down to 27 degrees Fahrenheit.
+However, they are also cold-hardy.
+Some varieties can tolerate temperatures as low as 27 degrees Fahrenheit.

 How to Care for Waxflowers (Chamelaucium):

 After you plant Waxflowers, they need regular watering during their first summer.
 After the first year, Chamelaucium plants will likely receive the moisture they need from rainfall.

 Waxflowers enjoy a slow-releasing fertilizer mixed into the soil when they’re planted.
 After that, you can apply the same fertilizer once a year in the spring.

 It’s best to prune Waxflower plants after the end of their blooming season.
 You can prune Chamelaucium plants to maintain shape with sharp shears or secateurs.

 You may also want to hard prune the plant at the end of the growing season to promote healthy and continual growth.
 Do this by using shears or secateurs to cut back about one-third of the plant.